Size: 132 x 69mm

 There is a large see-through window on the note.
 A clearly defined portrait of the Queen is printed on the window, with the words ‘£10 Bank of England’ twice around the edge.

 There is a finely detailed metallic image of Winchester Cathedral, where Jane Austen is buried, over the see-through window.
 The foil is gold on the front of the note and silver on the back.
-When you tilt the note, you will see a multi-coloured rainbow effect.
+When you tilt the note, you will see a multi-colored rainbow effect.

 The foil £ symbol in the window is silver on the front of the note and copper on the back.

-At the side of the see-through window is a coloured quill, which changes from purple to orange when you tilt the note.
+At the side of the see-through window is a colored quill, which changes from purple to orange when you tilt the note.
 You can see this effect on both the front and back of the note.

 (3) Foil patches

 On the front of the note, below the see-through window, is a silver foil patch.
-When you tilt the note the word ‘Ten’ changes to ‘Pounds’, and you will see a multi-coloured rainbow effect.
+When you tilt the note the word ‘Ten’ changes to ‘Pounds’, and you will see a multi-colored rainbow effect.

 On the front of the note, above the see-through window, is a silver foil patch containing an image of the coronation crown, which appears 3D.
-When you tilt the note, you will see a multi-coloured rainbow effect.
+When you tilt the note, you will see a multi-colored rainbow effect.

 On the back of the note, a book-shaped copper foil patch contains the letters ‘JA’.

-(4)check the polymer and raised print
+(4)Check the polymer and raised print

 The £10 note is printed on polymer – a thin and flexible plastic.
 The words ‘Bank of England’ are printed in raised ink on the front of the note, there is also raised print in the bottom right corner, around the number 10.